-- "Able-Bodied Adult Without Dependents (ABAWD)" means an individual aged eighteen (18) through the age of fifty-four (54) without a physical or mental disability who lives in a household with no one under the age of eighteen (18). - "Administrative disqualification hearing (ADH)" means a disqualification hearing against an individual accused of wrongfully obtaining or attempting to obtain SNAP benefits. - "Administrative law judge (ALJ)" means a person that may preside over state-level fair hearings and administrative disqualification hearings. - "Administrative adjudicator" means a person who presides over state-level fair hearings and administrative disqualification hearings. - "Adverse action" means any action taken by a local office that causes a household's SNAP benefits to be reduced, suspended, terminated, or denied. - "Adverse action period" means the period of time during the certification period prior to the adverse action becoming effective. - "Agency error claim" means that a debt has been established for the household to repay due to an overissuance of SNAP benefits that was issued to the household resulting from an error made by the local office. - "Allotment" means the total amount of SNAP benefits a household is authorized to receive in a particular month. - "Appeal" means a request made by a household to have a decision about its case reviewed by an impartial third party to determine whether the decision was correct.
-The term appeal includes state level fair hearings and local-level dispute resolution conferences. - "Application" means a request on a state-approved form for public assistance which can include the electronic state-prescribed form. - "Application filing date" means the date an application for public assistance is received by the county office. - "Application for recertification" means an application submitted prior to the last month of the certification period to determine a household's continued eligibility for the next certification period.
+"Able-Bodied Adult Without Dependents (ABAWD)" means an individual between the ages of eighteen (18) and fifty (50) without a physical or mental disability, who is not pregnant, and who lives in a SNAP household with no one under the age of eighteen (18).

+"Administrative disqualification hearing (ADH)" means a disqualification hearing against an individual accused of wrongfully obtaining or attempting to obtain SNAP benefits.

+"Administrative law judge (ALJ)" means the person that presides over fair hearings and administrative disqualification hearings at the state level.

+"Adverse action" means any action taken by a local office that causes a household's SNAP benefits to be reduced, suspended, terminated, or denied.

+"Adverse action period" means the period of time during the certification period prior to the adverse action becoming effective.

+"Agency error claim" means that a debt has been established for the household to repay due to an overissuance of SNAP benefits that was issued to the household resulting from an error made by the local office.

+"Allotment" means the total amount of SNAP benefits a household is authorized to receive in a particular month.

+"Appeal" means a request made by a household to have a decision about its case reviewed by an impartial third party to determine whether the decision was correct.
+The term appeal includes state level fair hearings and local-level dispute resolution conferences.

+"Application" means a request on a state-approved form for public assistance which can include the electronic state-prescribed form.

+"Application filing date" means the date an application for public assistance is received by the county office.

+"Application for recertification" means an application submitted prior to the last month of the certification period to determine a household's continued eligibility for the next certification period.